 In 1794 the invention of the cotton gin greatly improved the profitability of cotton agriculture, and consequently the demand for slaves in the South.
-A struggle in Congress over slavery filled the early 1800's as plantation owners wanted to expand slavery into new territories.
+The struggle in Congress over slavery filled the 1800's as plantation owners wanted to expand slavery into new territories.
+None of these plantation owners was a Founder***.
 With the election of Lincoln in 1860 by the anti-slavery Republican Party, many of the Southern States seceded from the Union.

 The ensuing Civil War allowed Lincoln and the Republicans to abolish slavery.
 600,000 Americans died in that war, the US was in debt for decades, and the South's economy was destroyed for a hundred years.

-No other people on Earth have paid such a heavy price to free slaves!
-We are paid up in full.
+No other people on Earth have paid such a heavy price to end the slavery of others!